Correlation-Robust Optimal Auctions: Proofs for Section

-From a high level, our approach is reverse engineering in the sense we first formed a educated guess of the Nash equilibrium, and then identify the conditions validating the guess. \\ As is mentioned in the section of Main Results, the idea for the worst-case correlation structure is to exhibit indifference across many mechanisms.
-Specifically, we guess that it exhibits the properties \eqref{eq1} and \eqref{eq2}.
-Now we show that Adversarial Correlation Structure exhibits \eqref{eq1} and \eqref{eq2} by constructing a symmetric correlation structure exhibiting \eqref{eq1} and \eqref{eq2}, which is summarized by the lemma below. \begin{lemma} The Adversarial Correlation Structure exhibits \eqref{eq1} and \eqref{eq2}. \end{lemma} \begin{proof} First, note by allocating all marginal density $f(0)$ (or marginal prbability mass $Pr(0)$) to value profile $(0,0)$, we have $\phi_i(v_i,0)=\phi_j(0,v_j)=0$ for any $v_i,v_j$.
-Thus, \eqref{eq1} and \eqref{eq2} trivially hold for these value profiles.
-Now let $A_{kj}:=\{v|k\le v_1\le j,v_2=k\}$, define $c(0):= f(0)$ and $c(k):=\int_{A_{k1}}d\pi^*$ for $k>0$.
-Consider the value profile $(v_1,v_2)$ where $0<v_2\le v_1< 1$.
-In order for the virtual values to satisfy \eqref{eq1}, we must have These equations are essentially a system of ordinary differential equations, whose solution is well known\footnote{The solution is reminiscent of the equal revenue distribution.}:
+First, I illustrate the details about the construction of $\pi^*$.
+Note that by allocating all marginal density $f(0)$ to valuation profile $(0,0)$, I have that $\phi^*_i(v_i,0)=\phi^*_j(0,v_j)=0$ for any $v_i$ and $v_j$.
+Thus, the property \eqref{1} trivially holds for any one of these valuation profiles.
+Now let $A_{kj}:=\{v|k\le v_1\le j,v_2=k\}$, and define $c(0):= f(0)$ and $c(k):=\int_{A_{k\bar{v}}}d\pi^*$ for $k>0$.
+Consider the valuation profile $(v_1,v_2)$ where $0<v_2\le v_1< \bar{v}$.
+In order for the virtual value to satisfy the property \eqref{1}, I have that These equations are essentially a system of ordinary differential equations, whose solution is well known\footnote{The solution is reminiscent of the equal-revenue distribution.}: